 - Gap analysis, close out or follow-up visits.

 What auditing standards do you accept?

 We accept audits performed against standards that we have evaluated as being acceptable alternatives to the main international standards.
-A list of acceptable alternative standards for each auditor scheme is available on the individual scheme pages, listed here.
+A list of acceptable alternative standards for each auditor scheme can be found here.

 The standard I've audited against is not on the list.
 What should I do?

 Please follow the process outlined on the Accepted Alternative Standards page here.
 The process is only available to current members.